featurevisor/featurevisor/docs/glossary.md

 ## Fetch

 Fetching is the process of how Featurevisor [SDKs](#sdk) pull in the latest datafiles over the network which packs all the configuration for evaluating all your features in your application against provided contexts.

+## File

+A file is a container in a computer system for storing information, often in the form of text, images, audio, or software.

+Featurevisor [entities](#entity) are all stored as files in their own [directories](#directory).

 ## Flag